 Before choosing bunk beds, consider how many sleepers you need room for and how much floor space you have.
 Read on to find out the best bunk bed for you.

-- BEST WITH TRUNDLE: DHP Triple Metal Bunk Bed
+- BEST WITH TRUNDLE: DHP Triple Metal Bunk Bed Frame

-- BEST FUTON: DHP Twin-Over-Futon Convertible Couch
+- BEST TWIN OVER FUTON: DHP Twin-Over-Futon Convertible Couch and Bed

-- BEST FULL-OVER-FULL: Dorel Living Moon Full Over Full Bunk Bed
+- BEST FULL OVER FULL: Dorel Living Moon Full Over Full Bunk Bed

 Popular Types of Bunk Beds